 Wetted Width

-As discussed previously, a portion of the J2 Return Channel transitioned from a wide braided planform to a narrow wandering planform.
+As discussed previously, a portion of the J2 Return Channel transitioned from a historically wide braided planform to a narrow wandering planform over several decades after the J2 Return began operations in the 1940s.
 Evaluating spatial and temporal trends in wetted width, or the width of channel inundated by water during a reference flow, provides clues about the progression of incision and narrowing in the J2 Return Channel as well as potential effects of sediment augmentation.

 Methods